vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Create multimodal Ai tools
 - Local.
 Transparent.
 Free.

 myOfflineAi is a single-file Flask app - HTML, CSS, JS and Python code are all in one file.
-This makes the code base easy for Ai to modify and to audit.
+This makes the code easy for Ai to modify and to audit.

 <br>